Adoption Lobby Hours

-The IndyHumane Animal Welfare Center is located in the Haughville neighborhood, which was identified as one of the areas most in need of animal welfare services.
-The Center houses the Albert G. and Sara I. Reuben Vaccination Clinic, offering low-cost cat and dog vaccines.
-The Center also offers spay/neuter services.
+The Animal Welfare Center is located in the Haughville neighborhood, which was identified as one of the areas most in need of animal welfare services.
+It houses the Albert G. and Sara I. Reuben Vaccination Clinic, offering low-cost cat and dog vaccines.
+It also offers low-cost spay/neuter services.

-Currently, the IndyHumane Animal Welfare Center offers low-cost vaccines and affordable spay/neuter services.
-The AWC also offers a TNR package for $10.
+The IndyHumane Low-Cost Spay/Neuter and Vaccination Clinic also offers a TNR package for $20.
 Please click here to fill out a request form.
 (All feral or community cats MUST be in a trap when brought in for surgery.
 If you need a trap, please contact the Animal Welfare Center.)

 Data shows that 72% of animals in Marion County shelters originate from the following 10 zip codes: 46203: 12%, 46201: 10%, 46221: 9%, 46241: 8%, 46222: 8%, 46218: 7%, 46227: 6%, 46226: 5%, 46219: 4%, and 46205: 3%